pkorzh/create-cloud-api/packages/cca-scripts/template/README.md

 *swagger.yml* has sample greeting API defined. `operationId` param takes the form of `<lambda-name>-<handler>`.
 We assume the code in placed inside index.js file.

 *template.js* contains CFN template that is used to create the stack.
-Initially it defines only `lambdaExecutionRole` resource.
+Initially it defines only `lambdaRestApiRole` resource.

 ## Lambda Integration

 `AWS_PROXY` is used as an integration type.
-Which means lambda should return its response in the following format:
+Which means lambda should return it's response in the following format:

 ```json
 {